What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Identify Your Knowledge Base Sources

 Identifying your knowledge sources is a critical step in creating your knowledge base.
-The sources of knowledge could be internal, external, or both.
+It can also be a self-hosted knowledge base or a generic hosted knowledge base as well.
+The sources of knowledge could be internal, external or both.

 Categorize Your Knowledge Base